coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ### Root directories

 Another change being made as we move from SVN to git is to remove what used to be the root directory of each repository.
-The repository for project Xxx used to contain a subdirectory within it called Xxx.
+The repository for project Xyz used to contain a subdirectory within it called Xyz.
 This was so that when the project was checked out with its SVN externals (dependencies), the result would that each project (including the main project would edn up in its own subdirectory.
-At the root level, there was also a main `configure` script, `Makefile.am`, Makefile.in` and a number of other autotools-related scripts.
+At the root level, there was also a main `configure` script, `Makefile.am`, `Makefile.in` and a number of other autotools-related scripts.
-The resulting structure when project Xxx was checked out was
+The resulting structure when project Xyz was checked out was
 ```
-Xxx/
+Xyz/
 Yyy/
 Zzz/
 configure